Zombie Apocalypse (film): Plot

 After leaving the school, the group takes a short cut through a small neighborhood and find a house that's on fire.
 As Mack is about to be overtaken by a zombie an arrow hits it and a man with a bow grabs Mack.
 The man takes Mack, Julian and Ramona with him.
 Henry and Cassie are separated and run off without the others.
-At a nearby safe house, the archers introduce themselves as Myrah, Brockton (Robert Blanche), and Sarah (Anya Monzikova).
+At a nearby safe house, the archers introduce themselves as Myrah (Lilan Bowden), Brockton (Robert Blanche), and Sarah (Anya Monzikova).
 They all confer to decide on a route to get to the ferry to Catalina.
 Mack wants to go back for Henry and Cassie, Brockton tells them no. They decide to follow the original route they were going to take in the hopes that everyone will find each other.
 The next day the group sets out through the city.
 Julian stops to use a portable toilet and finds a zombie hiding inside.
 The group is swarmed and in the chaos Julian is bitten.
 They hide from the zombies in a van and Julian reveals his bite to Mack.
 He offers to sacrifice himself as a distraction but begins to turn before he can follow through.
 The entire group is forced to hold him down while Mack breaks his neck.

 Meanwhile, Henry and Cassie travel alone toward the ferry dock.
 They decide to stay on the original path because they know where the others are going.
 They encounter an abandoned army post and take some grenades.
 Cassie uses a grenade to kill a pack of zombies following them and the explosion is close enough to distract the zombies surrounding the others in the van.
 They take the opportunity to leave the van and head the opposite way.
 The explosion attracts hordes of zombies to Henry and Cassie, who end up trapped on the roof of a building.
 While on the roof they see Mack and the others on a nearby rooftop.
 Cassie and Henry escape the rooftop and rejoin Mack's group.
 The unified group is pursued through the streets toward the docks.
 At the docks they find a sign about the ferry, instructions for quarantine, and food and water.
 They also discover freshly killed bodies that have been dragged around.
 The group is then suddenly attacked by a pair of infected tigers.
 Brockton is killed and Henry is bitten.
 Henry begs Cassie to finish him and she does.
 As the movie closes, the survivors wait for the ferry and Mack is shown writing in Julian's diary.
 In the final scene, the ferry approaches and blows its horn.